williammadie/memo/c/c.md

 ### Unnamed Pipe

-An **unnamded pipe** is a mechanism for communication between two processes that runs on the same system.
+An **unnamed pipe** is a mechanism for communication between two processes that runs on the same system.

 It provides a way to pass data from one process to another without the need of a permanent file.